Tanzania profile - Timeline

 1961 - Tanganyika becomes independent with Julius Nyerere as prime minister.

 1962 - Tanganyika becomes a republic with Mr Nyerere as president.

 1963 - Zanzibar becomes independent.

-1964 - Sultanate of Zanzibar overthrown by Afro-Shirazi Party in a violent, left-wing revolution; Tanganyika and Zanzibar merge to become Tanzania with Nyerere as president and Afro-Shirazi leader Abeid Amani Karume as vice-president.
-Socialism
+1964 - Sultanate of Zanzibar overthrown by Afro-Shirazi Party in a violent, left-wing revolution; Tanganyika and Zanzibar merge to become Tanzania with Mr Nyerere as president and Afro-Shirazi leader Abeid Amani Karume as vice-president.

-1967 - Nyerere issues the Arusha Declaration, which launches drive for socialist economic self-reliance.
+1967 - Mr Nyerere issues the Arusha Declaration, which launches drive for socialist economic self-reliance.

-1977 - The Tanganyika African National Union and Zanzibar's Afro-Shirazi Party merge to become the Party of the Revolution, which is proclaimed as the only legal party.
+1977 - The Tanganyika African National Union and Zanzibar's Afro-Shirazi Party merge to become the Party of the Revolution, which is proclaimed to be the only legal party.

 1978 - Ugandans temporarily occupy a piece of Tanzanian territory.

 1979 - Tanzanian forces invade Uganda, occupying the capital, Kampala, and help to oust President Idi Amin.

 1985 - Mr Nyerere retires and is replaced by the president of Zanzibar, Ali Mwinyi.

 1992 - Constitution amended to allow multi-party politics.

 1995 - Benjamin Mkapa chosen as president in Tanzania's first multi-party election.

 1998 August - Al-Qaeda Islamist terror group bombs US embassies in Tanzania and Kenya.

 2000 - Mr Mkapa elected for a second term, winning 72% of the vote.

 2001 January - At least 31 people are killed and another 100 arrested in Zanzibar in protests against the government's banning of opposition rallies calling for fresh elections; government sends in troops.

 2001 March - Governing Chama Cha Mapinduzi and main Zanzibari opposition Civic United Front agree to form joint committee to restore calm and to encourage return of refugees from Kenya.

 2001 April - Tens of thousands of opposition supporters march through the commercial capital, Dar es Salaam, in the first major joint demonstration by opposition parties in decades.